amahi/docs/ubuntu-12.md

 ---
 layout: homepage
-title: Install Amahi on Ubuntu 12.04.1 LTS
+title: Install Amahi on Ubuntu 12.04.2 LTS
 ---
 # 1. Install Ubuntu
 * Make sure you have properly configured a profile in your [Amahi control panel](https://www.amahi.org/users)
 * Do **not** use an existing Ubuntu system: Amahi **cannot be uninstalled**.
-* Choose if you want to use the Desktop (GUI) version of Ubuntu or the Server version (no desktop after install)
+* Choose if you want to use the Desktop (GUI) version of Ubuntu or the Server version (no desktop after install).
-* Download the Ubuntu 12.04.1 LTS CD from the [ubuntu downloads](http://www.ubuntu.com/download) page according to your choice
+* Download the Ubuntu 12.04.2 LTS CD from the [Ubuntu 12.04.2 LTS page on old-releases.ubuntu.com](http://old-releases.ubuntu.com/releases/precise/) page according to your choice (**Amahi has been tested to work on 12.04.2**.
+Some users have experienced an error installing on 12.04.3.)
 * Boot the installation machine from the Ubuntu installation CD.
 See the [requirements](requirements.html)
 * Remember: do **not select and install** additional packages while installing Ubuntu.
 Amahi requires the default